Wilmer Flores Preview, Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.

-- The Dodgers have the 14th-ranked team ERA across all MLB pitching staffs (4.14).
+- The Dodgers' 4.12 team ERA ranks 13th across all MLB pitching staffs.

-- In his most recent appearance on Sunday, the righty tossed six innings against the San Francisco Giants, allowing two earned runs while surrendering five hits.
+- In his last time out on Sunday, the lefty went five scoreless innings against the San Francisco Giants while surrendering two hits.

+- The 35-year-old has an ERA of 2.42, with 9.4 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.